mohaghasemzadeh/ReBNet/README.md

   * Tensorflow
   * mxnet (only if you want to train Imagenet)
 ### Training Scripts
-Use Tensorflow backend for training RenNet for the following datasets:
+Use Tensorflow backend for MNIST, CIFAR-10, and SVHN.
+Use MXNET backend for Imagenet.
   #### MNIST:
    * Open "training-software/MNIST-CIFAR-SVHN/Binary.py".
    * On top of the file, set: